kscarlett/humid/README.md

 You can check [the docs](https://godoc.org/github.com/kscarlett/humid) for more information.

+If you're interested in using humid in your infrastructure, why not check out [the Terraform provider](https://github.com/kscarlett/terraform-provider-humid) that uses humid?

 ## Adding word lists

 To add a new wordlist, you first create a new file in `wordlist/` using the name of the list.